subugoe/solr-importer/README.md

 ### Dependencies

 At compile time, the plugin depends on the importer, because it needs to extend and use its classes.
 More precisely, the plugin must depend on the 'core' module.
+Refer to the Gradle documentation to find out how to define dependencies between modules.

 The compile time dependencies must look like this: